 - Less standardized than Langstroth Hives

-- Reassembly and inspection is invasive/stressful and can result in crushing bees
+- Reassembly and inspection are invasive/stressful and can result in crushing bees

 Top Bar Hives

-The Top Bar Hive (TBH) is one of the more recent hive designs, and is vastly different than the Warre and Langstroth.
-There are several features of the TBH that have made it hugely popular with hobbyist and natural beekeepers.
+The Top Bar Hive (TBH) is one of the more recent hive designs.
+It is vastly different from the Warre and Langstroth styles.
+There are several features of TBH that have made it hugely popular with hobbyists and natural beekeepers.

 Top Bar Hive Pros: